Wellington and Cullompton stations re-opening one step closer

 Credit: Network Rail

-The re-opening of railway stations at Wellington and Cullompton in has moved a step closer with the development of detailed designs and a full business case following receipt of £5m from the Department for Transport.
+The re-opening of railway stations at Wellington and Cullompton in Devon has moved a step closer with the development of detailed designs and a full business case following receipt of £5m from the Department for Transport.

 Subject to business case approval and receipt of the funding, construction could start in 2024 with both stations in operation by 2025.